mpluswow/wow-modding/diablo_readme.md

 5) Build Executable

-Alternatively You can use a installation script that will make whole process even easier.
+Alternatively You can use this script to make whole process even easier.

 ''ssh
 ./launcher.sh